iamtheyammer/go-oracle-hello-world/README.md

 I wrote some instructions for Oracle Autonomous Transaction Processing (or Autonomous Data Warehousing) databases [here](https://medium.com/@iamtheyammer/connecting-to-an-oracle-autonomous-transaction-processing-database-on-your-mac-239f7513b86e?source=friends_link&sk=550a7e27cfb3b7e2820b70f5bd06454d).

-Otherwise, make sure you change `connString` in `main.go`, then `make run/go`.
+Otherwise, make sure you either:

+- change `connString` in `main.go`
+- or set the `DATABASE_DSN` environment variable at runtime to your connString (`username/password@connString`)

+Then, you can `make run/go`

 ## What about Docker?

 Glad you asked.
-Set your connString, then `make build/docker && make run/docker`.
+Set your connString using either of the above methods, then `make build/docker && make run/docker`.

 ### Need a wallet?

 I got you.
+Make sure you've set your connString using either of the above methods, then:

 1. Copy your wallet into the app directory
 2. Rename the zip file to `wallet.zip` (don't worry-- this file is gitignored)